 The suffixes Zero, A+, and B+ added to various Raspberry Pi models are at risk of becoming just a fad.
 While they justify engineers’ zest for innovation and nerdiness, they are creating durability problems when hardware grows old down the line.

 Since the manufacturer provides tutorials for developers’ use and limits the support within a specific context of time and model, the real value of the improvement remains hidden and is masked with clever marketing tactics.
 This educational component can easily take a downward spiral.
-It can shift to the user experience through the functional obsolescence, reducing the attractiveness of older hardware products due to an outdated design features which cost a lot to be redesigned.
+It can shift to the user experience through the functional obsolescence, reducing the attractiveness of older hardware products due to outdated design features which cost a lot to be redesigned.

 In a nutshell, the battle against planned obsolescence is based on its two interpretations—marketing strategy and true improvement.
 Designers and hardware engineers struggle to manage codependency with companies that are feeding the obsolescence beast, leaving end users to make pragmatic decisions.